Alcide De Gasperi

-Alcide Amedeo Francesco De Gasperi ([alˈtʃiːde de ˈɡasperi]; 3 April 1881 – 19 August 1954) was an Italian politician who founded the Christian Democracy party and served as prime minister of Italy in eight successive coalition governments from 1945 to 1953.
+Alcide Amedeo Francesco De Gasperi ([alˈtʃiːde de ˈɡasperi]; 3 April 1881 – 19 August 1954) was an Italian politician and statesman who founded the Christian Democracy party and served as prime minister of Italy in eight successive coalition governments from 1945 to 1953.

 De Gasperi was the last prime minister of the Kingdom of Italy, serving under both Victor Emmanuel III and Umberto II.
 He was also the first prime minister of the Italian Republic, and also briefly served as provisional head of state after the Italian people voted to end the monarchy and establish a republic.
 His eight-year term in office remains a landmark of political longevity for a leader in modern Italian politics.
-De Gasperi is the fifth longest-serving prime minister since the Italian Unification.
+De Gasperi is the fifth longest-serving prime minister since the Risorgimento.

 A devout Catholic, he was one of the founding fathers of the European Union along with fellow Italian Altiero Spinelli.

 Early years

 De Gasperi was born in 1881 in Pieve Tesino in Tyrol, now part of the Italian region of Trentino-Alto Adige, which at that time belonged to Austria-Hungary.
 His father was a local police officer of limited financial means.
-From 1896 De Gasperi was active in the Social Christian movement.
+From 1896, De Gasperi was active in the Social Christian movement.
 In 1900 he joined the Faculty of Literature and Philosophy in Vienna, where he played an important role in the inception of the Christian student movement.
 He was very much inspired by the Rerum novarum encyclical issued by Pope Leo XIII in 1891.
-In 1904 he took an active part in student demonstrations in favour of an Italian language university.
-Imprisoned with other protesters during the inauguration of the Italian faculty of law in Innsbruck, he was released after twenty days.
+In 1904, he took an active part in student demonstrations in favour of an Italian-language university.
+During the inauguration of the Italian Faculty of Law in Innsbruck, he was imprisoned with a number of other protesting students, but was released after twenty days.
 In 1905, De Gasperi obtained a degree in philology.

 In 1905, he began to work as editor of the newspaper La Voce Cattolica (The Catholic Voice) which was replaced in September 1906 by Il Trentino and he soon became its editor.
-In his newspaper, he often took positions in favor of a cultural autonomy for Trentino and in defense of Italian culture in Trentino, in contrast to the Germanisation plans of the German nationalists in Tyrol.
+In his newspaper, he often took positions in favour of cultural autonomy for Trentino and in defence of Italian culture in Trentino, in contrast to the Germanisation planned by the German nationalists in Tyrol.
 At the time, in disagreement with other politicians like Cesare Battisti, he did not seek unification with Italy.
+From 1908 to 1912, he was vice-president and one of the three executive board members of the Banca Industriale di Trento, a local investment bank supported by the Catholic movement.

 In 1911, he became a member of Parliament for the Popular Political Union of Trentino (UPPT) in the Austrian Reichsrat, a post he held for six years.
-At the beginning of World War I he was politically neutral, sympathizing with the ultimately unsuccessful efforts of Pope Benedict XV and Karl I of Austria to obtain an honorable peace and stop the war.
+At the beginning of World War I, he was politically neutral, sympathizing with the ultimately unsuccessful efforts of Pope Benedict XV and Karl I of Austria to obtain an honourable peace and stop the war.
 Ultimately, he sided with Italy.